dataluscorp/browser/js/src/doc/build.rst

     # Enable optimization for speed
     ac_add_options --enable-optimize

-    # Disable debug checks to better match a release build of Firefox.
+    # Disable debug checks to better match a release build of Datalus.
     ac_add_options --disable-debug

     # Use a separate objdir for optimized builds to allow easy